 The Centers for Disease Control and Prevention (CDC) estimates that millions of people sustain a traumatic brain injury (TBI) in America each year, causing thousands of deaths, tens of thousands of disabilities and billions of dollars in damages.
 Simply put, a car accident resulting in a brain injury can have a serious impact on entire families for the rest of their lives.

 What are symptoms of a head injury?
 A list of potential symptoms is long and distressing.
-The Law Office of John R. Solis urges accident victims to visit an emergency room or doctor immediately following their accident or if symptoms occur.
+John R. Solis, Attorney at Law urges accident victims to visit an emergency room or doctor immediately following their accident or if symptoms occur.
 Common physical and cognitive symptoms of a head injury include:

 - Blurred vision

 If you or a loved one suffered a head injury in a Laredo car accident, contact us as soon as possible.
 We can help you fight for the compensation you need to get life back on track after your accident.

 Broken bones and fractures are among the most common injuries sustained in car accidents.
 They are also some of the most serious.
 A bone break or fracture can have adverse consequences that may last a lifetime.
 A child's growth and development may be affected by the injury.
 In other cases, a broken bone may not heal properly, resulting in extensive medical treatment or the implantation of metal plates.